sellingcabohomes/blog.sellingcabo.homes/about.markdown

 **Not understanding the legal framework.** Mexico isn't trying to rip you off - the fideicomiso trust system and closing costs are there to protect your investment property.
 But if you don't understand them, you'll make bad decisions.
 I make sure you know exactly what you're getting into.

 **Underestimating true costs.** Those closing costs everyone complains about in Mexico real estate?
-They're tax deductible when you sell, and your property taxes will be way lower than the US or Canada.
-I show you the real numbers for your Los Cabos investment property, not just the purchase price.
+They're tax deductible when you sell, and your property taxes will be way lower than the US or Canada. <a href="https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator" target="_blank">I show you the real numbers</a> for your Los Cabos investment property, not just the purchase price.

 **Not knowing the towns.** Cabo San Lucas nightlife versus San José del Cabo charm versus Corridor luxury in areas like Cabo del Sol, Palmilla and Chileno Bay - they're completely different experiences.
 I help you figure out where you actually want to live in Los Cabos.